How to Make Screenshots That Go Viral on Twitter/X

 2. Visual Polish

 Raw screenshots look lazy.
-Adding these elements signals effort:
+A screenshot beautifier adds these elements to signal effort:

 - Device frames (browser, phone, laptop)